Why I Don’t Have REITs

 The accumulation years are over and it’s time to live from the income of your portfolio.

 Where do REITs fit in the income and inflation category?
-Again, they don’t really pass the inflation test but some of them pass the income test.
+Again, they don’t pass the inflation test, but some of them pass the income test.

 Better Alternative To REITs

 Here is what a retirement portfolio composition looks like for a reader.
-Not much REITs as you can see, and he mentioned moving away completely.
+There are not many REITs, as you can see, and he mentioned moving away completely.

 What About REITs During a Recession?

-If you look at the REITs these days (July 2022), you can see they are all depressed and trading near or at the 52-week lows.
+If you look at the REITs these days (July 2022), they are all depressed and trading near or at the 52-week lows.

-Not great for a portfolio but it does push the yield really high.
+It’s not great for a portfolio, but it does push the yield high.

 Here is the issue with that.
-They can drop the distribution and then your yield goes down again.
+They can drop the distribution, and then your yield goes down again.
 You are back to square one.
-It happened during the pandamic crash.
+It happened during the pandemic crash.

-The REIT Aristocrats don’t have a yield that is significantly higher than a decent covered call ETF either.
+The REIT Aristocrats don’t have a yield significantly higher than a decent covered call ETF either.

 Overall – REITs Aren’t Appealing

-All in all, you may be tempted by the yield and the simple business model but over a long investing journey, REITs lack appreciation, dividend growth, and aren’t any safer than other investments.
+All in all, you may be tempted by the yield and the simple business model, but over a long investing journey, REITs lack appreciation and dividend growth.
+They also aren’t any safer than other investments.

 criteria.